You might think it’s crazy to pay an annual fee for a credit card. Why pay when there are so many other card offers without fees?

 The Wells Fargo Secured Visa Card has a $25 annual fee, for example, which is quite small.
 But why would you pay this fee, when there are other options?
 You might want to because this credit card offers a very high possible credit limit compared to other secured cards, up to $10,000.
 But you’ll need to make a security deposit of that amount to get a credit line that high.
 And you’ll need a Wells Fargo checking or savings account to use this particular card.

 There are regular, unsecured credit cards with annual fees that are meant for people without the best credit.
-A good example is the Deserve Classic Mastercard (Review), which has a $39 annual fee.
-It’s a pretty simple card, but Deserve, the issuer, will look at an expanded set of criteria when you apply, giving you a better chance of approval.
+A good example is the Capital One® QuicksilverOne® Cash Rewards Credit Card (Review), which has a $39 annual fee.
+It’s a pretty simple rewards card, but Capital One, the issuer, designed it for people with about average credit (you may be approved even with poor credit scores, depending on other factors).

 And, of course, you can also find unsecured cards with no annual fees for average credit.
 But you might have a more difficult time being approved for these, compared to cards with fees.